mykle1/MMM-Cocktails/README.md

 ## Info

 * For best results in left or right regions of your MagicMirror you can constrain the the size using maxWidth
-* For best results in top_bar or bottom_bar increase maxWidth to stretch across your mirror
+* For best results in top_bar or bottom_bar increase maxWidth to stretch across your mirror and remove header
 * No API key is necessary at the moment

 ## Installation